Andrea Lynn, Writer

 Andrea Lynn, Sonic Journalist

-She teaches compassion-centered courses as an instructor at Florida Gulf Coast University, working with the university's ROCK Center to promote compassion, kindness, and empathy through education, action, and research.
+Education and informational antecedent behavioral strategies are crucial to affecting ocean noise policy in Andrea's view, and her research has demonstrated that increased awareness may impact pro-environmental behavior (PEB).
+She is convinced that hearts and minds can shift.
+Andrea teaches compassion-centered courses as an instructor at Florida Gulf Coast University, working with the university's ROCK Center to promote compassion, kindness, and empathy through education, action, and research.

-A recipient of The Arctic Circle Expeditionary Residency, Andrea explored her fascination with the acoustics of ice and the aspects of naturally versus unnaturally occurring sounds as she contemplated the role of thermoacoustics—heat into sound into energy (the interaction between temperature, density and pressure variations of acoustic waves).
-During this exploration Andrea wondered if it would be possible to utilize vibration to teach refrigerators to sing in order to reduce the detrimental super greenhouse gases refrigerants emit.
-She hypothesized that this could also lift the world’s happiness as measured on the “World Happiness Report,a publication of the Sustainable Development Solutions Network powered by Gallup World Poll data, by muting and transforming mechanical noise.
+During her Arctic Circle Expeditionary Residency, Andrea explored her fascination with the acoustics of ice and the aspects of naturally versus unnaturally occurring sounds as she contemplated the role of thermoacoustics—heat into sound into energy (the interaction between temperature, density and pressure variations of acoustic waves).
+During this exploration Andrea wondered if it would be possible to utilize vibrations to teach refrigerators to sing in order to reduce the detrimental super greenhouse gases refrigerants emit.
+She hypothesized that this could also lift the world’s happiness as measured on the “World Happiness Report," a publication of the Wellbeing Research Centre at the University of Oxford, by muting and transforming mechanical noise.
+The 2019 film, The Sound of Silence, further explains this ideal.

-Andrea is a doctoral candidate in the department of environmental studies at Antioch University New England.
-She earned her MS in interdisciplinary environmental studies from Antioch University, her MFA in writing and consciousness from the California Institute of Integral Studies and her bachelor’s degree from Truman State University.
-She has held executive level positions in both the journalism and business divisions of several media companies.
-Her roots in newspapers, Andrea began her journalism career as a cub reporter and remains steadfast regarding the essential role of journalism in a free society.
+Andrea earned her PhD in Environmental Studies from Antioch University New England, her MFA in Writing and Consciousness from the California Institute of Integral Studies and her bachelor’s degree from Truman State University.
+She has held senior leadership roles in both the journalism and business divisions of four media companies.
+Her roots in newspapers, Andrea began her career as a cub reporter and remains steadfast regarding the essential role of a free press—as enshrined in the First Amendment to the U.S. Constitution—for the well-being of society.

 For Andrea, storytelling in all its forms is the preservation of our interconnectedness.

-Sometimes a spirit must fly directly into your purview to remind you that we are all connected.
+Sometimes a spirit must fly directly into our purview to remind us that we are all connected.
 Photo/Andrea Lynn